Hopewell tradition: Miller culture

 The Miller culture was a Hopewellian culture located in the upper Tombigbee River drainage areas of southwestern Tennessee, northeastern Mississippi, and west-central Alabama, best known from excavations at the Pinson Mounds, Bynum Mounds, Miller (type site), and Pharr Mounds sites.
 The culture is divided chronologically into two phases, Miller 1 and Miller 2, with a later Miller 3 belonging to the Late Woodland period.
 Some sites associated with the Miller culture, such as Ingomar Mound and Pinson Mounds on its western periphery, built large platform mounds.
 Archaeologist speculate the mounds were for feasting rituals.
 With that purpose, they fundamentally differed from later Mississippian culture platform mounds, which were mortuary and substructure platforms.
-By the end of the Late Woodland period, about 1000CE, the Miller culture area was absorbed into the succeeding Mississippian culture.
+By the end of the Late Woodland period, about 1000 CE, the Miller culture area was absorbed into the succeeding Mississippian culture.

 Montane Hopewell

 The Montane Hopewell on the Tygart Valley area, an upper branch of the Monongahela River of northern West Virginia, is similar to Armstrong.
 The pottery and cultural characteristics are also similar to late Ohio Hopewell.
 They occurred during the neighboring Watson through Buck Garden periods of peoples to the south and westerly in the state.
 Montane Hopewell is a variant that is a considerable distance from Cole Culture and Peters Phase, or Hopewell central Ohio.
-According to Dr. McMichael, the culture built small, conical mounds in the late Hopewell period; this religion appeared to be waning in terms of being expressed in the daily living activities at these sites.
+According to McMichael, the culture built small, conical mounds in the late Hopewell period; this religion appeared to be waning in terms of being expressed in the daily living activities at these sites.
 The influence of an elite priest cult, burial phase was centered toward the Midwest states and was less important here.